michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 The design has changed considerably, without changing hardware complexity too much.
-The attached KiCad schematics haven't been tested, but should be faithful to the new design.
+The attached KiCad schematics haven't been tested, but should be faithful to the new design, with few changes required for producing a working board.
 The Verilog has been tested on a Terasic DE1Soc board.